helliott20/dmarc-analyser/docs/IMPLEMENTATION_SUMMARY.md

 # Known Sender Library - Implementation Summary

 ## Overview
-Successfully implemented a comprehensive Known Sender Library feature for the DMARC Analyzer that helps users automatically identify and classify email sources from their DMARC reports.
+Successfully implemented a comprehensive Known Sender Library feature for the DMARC Analyser that helps users automatically identify and classify email sources from their DMARC reports.

 ## What Was Built